 Keeping pedestrians away from moving vehicles is one of the most important aspects of health and safety in a warehouse or storage facility.
 Workers engrossed in their tasks do not always see or hear an approaching forklift and could step out into danger as a result.
 It is crucial, therefore, to proactively manage how people and vehicles move about a busy warehouse.

 Any projects looking at safety in the workplace must begin with a full and frank review of the current situation.
 Is enough being done to segregate people, machinery and vehicles?
-Are there adequate pedestrian walkways in place, and are the routes as effective as they can be to keep everyone safe and not impede the daily routine?
+Are there adequate pedestrian walkway markings in place, and are the routes as effective as they can be to keep everyone safe and not impede the daily routine?
 Can the situation be improved with new or altered walkways and if so, do the proposed changes adhere to the safety regulations affecting your area of operations?
 Once these points have been addressed, a new layout can be designed and turned into reality.

 Walking the walk